dhwanipatel14/Tiny-To-Java-Translator/README.md

 # Tiny-To-Java-Translator

-This a translator that can translate tiny language to Java
+This a translator that can translate tiny language to Java language